flywheelapp/website/_pages/tips.md

 How to use the Gallery Extension
 --------------------------------
 We support third party shape libraries to extend shape templates.
 Currenty the extension for supporting [Excalidraw Libraries](https://libraries.excalidraw.com/) is already bundled with the application.
 Use the following instructions to install the libraries.
 If you encountered any issues, please report them [here](https://github.com/flywheelapp/flywheel/issues/new?template=BLANK_ISSUE).
+Once a library is installed, you can drag its components into your document.

 <img src="/assets/help-gallery-ext.png" alt="Gallery Extension Usage" style="max-width: 600px; width: 100%;">